U.S. Labor's Perez details Obama's overtime rules overhaul

 President Barack Obama last week directed the Labor Department to weigh revamping overtime rules related to the country's wage-and-hour law, the Fair Labor Standards Act.

-Under the FLSA, non-management workers are entitled to extra pay for hours worked beyond 40 hours a week at one-and-a-half times their regular hourly wage.
+Under the FLSA, non-management workers are entitled to extra pay for hours worked beyond 40 hours a week at one-and-half times their regular hourly wage.

 That is not the case for many, though not all, so-called "white-collar" workers, or "executive, administrative and professional" employees who receive a salary.